Uncertainty Quantification for Maxwell's Eigenproblem based on Isogeometric Analysis and Mode Tracking: Application

 The measured eccentric deformations, e.g. shown in Fig.~\ref{fig:tesla_eccentric_measurements}, cause frequency shifts in the fundamental passband below $\SI{1}{\kilo\hertz}$.
 These shifts are rather harmless and can be corrected during the initial compulsory tuning procedure \cite{Padamsee_2008aa}.
 For the following numerical study, the magnitude of the deformations is artificially increased by a factor of 50 to demonstrate that our IGA workflow can cope with arbitrary deformations while linearization or ad-hoc mesh deformation will fail.
 The increased deformations lead to a frequency shift for the fundamental passband in the order of $\sim \SI{10}{\kilo\hertz}$, a level of accuracy that can be easily achieved by the isogeometric method by choosing second degree basis functions and approximately \num{600000} degrees of freedom.

 The results for the standard deviations of the \num{9} modes in the first TM$_{010}$ passband are depicted in Fig.~\ref{fig:tesla_eccentric_stddev}.
 It is noticeable, that the last two modes in the passband are more than \num{4} times more sensitive than the other ones.
+It shall be noted that, in practice, the frequency and the field distribution of the $9$-th TM$_{010}$ mode of all considered cavities are mechanically tuned on an automatic cavity tuning machine before installation.
+The impact of this process which should reduce the variability of the last modes in the first monopole passband has not been considered in this work and could be subject to future research.